charlottejoy/100-days-of-code/log.md

 **Today's Progress**:
 - Had fun with the thread spinner optical illusion animation (Thaumatrop)
+- Need to add prefixes before sharing.
+Edge was like "no animation for you".

 **Thoughts:**
 I like the animation, but it's glitchy on mobile.
 2 things: